Skip to main content

 Expected stock shows how much medication the system thinks you should have, based on what’s been entered.

-You can still track stock for custom medication, but your team will need to enter it manually.
+You can still track stock for custom medications, but your team will need to enter it manually.

 Medication stock is automatically shown on a graph every time a medication round is signed and completed.